 Lisa became a multisport athlete in 2010 with her first triathlon at Nation’s Tri in DC on a borrowed mountain bike.
 In 2017, at the same race, she placed 1st in the Masters Athena Division, securing an entry to the iconic Escape from Alcatraz race.
 Lisa successfully Escaped in 2018.
 In the 10 years of her multisport lifestyle, she has raced in over 30 Duathlons, Triathlons and Aquabikes achieving the podium 4x.
 Lisa will be going for her IM in 2021 at IMMD.
 Lisa motto: BE RELENTLESS and “I may not be fast, but I make triathlon look fabulous…and fun.”
 Race Happy!

 Henry’s first triathlon was a “backyard” version after Eagleman 2020 was postponed.
-He is looking forward to making his official triathlon debut at Eagleman 2021.
-After falling in love with trail running, he recently did his first in-person race over 5k, the 2020 JFK 50 Mile.
-Henry joined the club due to the fantastic club members he met at 90+ Cycling classes.
-He states he can’t imagine a better group of people to be around and train with.
-The second of his four daughters is a youth triathlete, and he is a certified TriSherpa.
+He made his official triathlon debut at Eagleman 2021, and became an Ironman in October 2021 at Waco.
+Henry is in love with trail running, and completed his first ultra at the 2020 JFK 50 Mile.
+Henry joined MMTC due to the fantastic club members he met at 90+ Cycling classes.
+He states he can’t imagine a better group of people to socialize and train with.
+The second of Henry’s four daughters races the USAT junior elite triathlon series, and he is a certified TriSherpa.